 There are a number of problems you might encounter in the course of installing and using PaperCut NG/MF.
 Many are resolved once you get a better idea of how PaperCut NG/MF works, while others might require you to dig deeper into the application's workings.

 The following list has been compiled over the course of years of PaperCut NG/MF usage.
-If you can't find a reference to the problem you're having here, look at the most up-to-date version of the FAQ and Knowledge Base at the PaperCut NG/MF website.
+If you can't find a reference to the problem you're having here, try looking in the Knowledge Base at the PaperCut NG/MF website.

 There are two main causes of this problem: